During Your Stay

 Concerns & Complaints

 We hope that your stay with us is a positive one.
 If, however, you are dissatisfied with any aspect of your care or treatment, please tell our staff right away.
-You may also feel free to direct any concerns or complaints to our Patient Relations Manager at 802.772.1978.
+You may also feel free to direct any concerns or complaints to our Patient Experience Specialist at 802.772.1978.